netrc/jekyll-now/_drafts/2017-12-19-The-Last-Jedi.md

 For me, the episode was pretty overwhelming, so much stuff crammed into the movie which was already 2-1/2 hours long.
 And with the ending of Luke's physical story along with knowing that Carrie Fisher would not be returning, it was all pretty sad.

+Worst way to put it - much of the script decisions seemed to be based on how to subvert the fans expectations.
+OK, that's one way to go.
+No, I don't want a completely self-serving plot

 Random points.....